Ultimate Guide to Custom Shipping Boxes

 Some items call for basic dust and scuff protection.
 Examples include formal wear, like dress shirts.

 Some items that fill empty space can also enhance your presentation, adding a finishing touch that’s sure to impress the recipient while showcasing your brand.

 EcoEnclose options for lining, void fill, and presentation paper:

 Check out our Definitive Guide to Protective Packaging and Void Fill for more information.

 A traditional void fill that is balled or crinkled up to fill space in a shipping box.
 Also used to wrap products for some protection and presentation.
 They are available pre-cut or in rolls (and dispensers are available to make them easy to tear).
 We recommend rolls simply because they help you use only the amount of paper you need at any given time, which is good for the environment and your bottom line.
 There are quite a few types of packing paper, with different thicknesses, textures, colors, and moldability.
 We at EcoEnclose offer five different types - Kraft Paper, Newsprint Paper, Bogus Paper, Indented Kraft Paper, NextGen Wheat Paper.

 Sheets of shredded corrugated that can be wrapped around items or rolled up and used to fill empty spaces.
 If you’re consistently packaging the same product, these can be cut to a specific size, eliminating the need to tear paper or cut bubble wrap.

-This is a wonderful product that can be molded around items to provide cushioning and padded protection.
+This wonderful product can be molded around items to provide cushioning and padded protection.
 Imagine bubble wrap but in paper instead of plastic.
 Being paper-based, it is naturally biodegradable, compostable, and fully recyclable.
-The GreenWrap we sell is also SFI-certified – Bonus!
+The GreenWrap we sell is also made from certified sustainable sourced paper – Bonus!

 Ornament Paper Shred